 Some examples of SIP URIs are:

-sip:clarkkent @ dailyplanet.com
+- sip:clarkkent @ dailyplanet.com

-sip:Sue @ FF.com:4
+- sip:Sue @ FF.com:4

-sip:mario @ mario-bros-plumbing.com
+- sip:mario @ mario-bros-plumbing.com

-As you can imagine, using numbers to dial SIP addresses is completely impractical, and this is by design.
+As you can imagine, using numeric values for dialing SIP addresses is completely impractical, and this is by design.
 The purpose of SIP calling is to bypass the PSTN entirely and use only internet protocol.
 In order to assign a SIP URL to your phone, you must subscribe to a service that links (registers) your IP phone to your IP address.

-Two easy ways to do this are to use the outbound “click2call” command on your computer, which will ring your phone and the receiving phone, or to program the number into your VoIP phone’s speed dial/super dial, so all you have to do is press one or two digits to call the SIP address.
+Two easy ways to do this are to use the outbound “click2call” command on your computer, which will ring your phone and the receiving phone, or to program the telephone number into your VoIP phone’s speed dial/super dial, so all you have to do is press one or two digits to call the SIP address.